fustyles/fuClaw/README.md

 That said, deploying fuClaw in a cost-sensitive or high-frequency environment requires careful consideration of the token economics described in [Section 17](#17-concerns--known-limitations).
 Every interaction currently sends the full system prompt and the complete conversation history to the Gemini API.
 For occasional personal use or a low-traffic prototype, the cost is negligible.
 For a device that processes dozens of interactions per day over many months, or for any deployment where the Gemini API free tier is exhausted, the cumulative token spend warrants attention before going live.

 If you are evaluating fuClaw as a foundation for a larger project, treat Section 14 and Section 17 as a checklist of what to address before scaling up.
 The architecture is sound; the cost profile simply needs to be matched to your usage pattern.

+---

+## License

+Copyright (c) 2026 ChungYi Fu (fustyles)

+fuClaw is released under a **Dual License** model:

+- 🆓 **Free for personal, educational, and non-commercial use** You may use, copy, modify, and distribute this project for personal projects, research, teaching, and non-commercial purposes at no cost, provided that this copyright notice is retained.

+- 💼 **Commercial use requires a separate license**
+  Any use of this project (in whole or in part) in a commercial product, paid service, or for-profit deployment requires a separate commercial license agreement.
+Please contact the author to discuss terms.

 <br><br>
 ![AmebaPro2 Telegram Bot](https://fustyles.github.io/fuClaw/Document/fuClaw_AIoT_Agent_System_Flow_Chart.svg)
 <br><br>